Azure/bicep-registry-modules/avm/ptn/mgmt-groups/subscription-placement/README.md

 ### Parameter: `parSubscriptionPlacement`

-Type definition for management group child containing management group ID and subscription IDs.
+The management group IDs along with the subscriptions to be placed underneath them.

 - Required: No
 - Type: array